Displays the number of clones at specific frequencies by sample

 A character vector defining the desired order of elements

-variable.
-Alternatively, use alphanumeric
+of the group.by variable.
+Alternatively, use alphanumeric to sort groups

 automatically.

-, returns a data frame or matrix of the results
+If TRUE, returns a data frame or matrix of the results

 instead of a plot.